-Our goal is to produce the healthiest, best tasting milk for your family and that includes taking every precaution against foodbourne illness.
-The first and most important precaution we can take is to ensure that your cattle are as healthy as possible.
+Our goal is to produce the healthiest, best-tasting milk for your family, which includes taking every precaution against food-borne illness.
+The first and most important precaution we take is to ensure that our cattle are as healthy as possible.
 The health of ruminants will always be compromised when grain is introduced into the diet.
 Animals fed inappropriately on dry grain diets suffer from numerous gastrointestinal and other diseases.
 By definition, then, grain feeding means suffering for the animal.
 It also can mean suffering for the humans who ingest their meat, eggs, or milk.
 Grain feeding alters the animals’ intestinal flora, increasing opportunities for the growth of pathogens such as E. coli (in cattle).
-Another serious condition that sets itself up with grain feeding is that the PH of the lower intestine changes.
-The proper PH of the intestines is so important because E. coli should be killed in the lower intestine but when the PH is brought in line with that of the human stomach a dangerous situation evolves that makes foodborne illness more likely in humans.
+Grain feeding does this by changing the pH of the lower intestine.
+When the intestines are at their proper pH, E. coli will be killed in the lower intestine.
+But, when it is not, food-borne illness becomes more likely in humans.

-The cows are never kept on a feed lot but have constant access to pastures at all times of the year and they have their choice of minerals at all times.
+The cows are never kept on a feed lot, and have access to pastures and minerals at all times.
 We do not use chemicals or antibiotics on the cows at any time.
 Calves are kept with their mothers for as long as possible to allow the calves to suckle, which starts the calves off right.
 Both the use of grain in the diet and the practice of milking several times each day are methods of forcing the cow to produce more milk than they would naturally.

 What do you do to ensure that the cows and the milk are disease free?